hossainchisty/Multi-Vendor-eCommerce/docs/project-configuration.md

 # ⚙️ Project Configuration

-The application has been bootstrapped using `django-admin startproject` for simplicity reasons.
-It allows us to create applications quickly without dealing with a complex tooling setup such as bundling, transpiling etc.

-You should always configure and use the following tools:

 #### RBAC

 Role-based access control (RBAC) is a policy-neutral access-control mechanism defined around roles and privileges.